 Corey's profile

-Corey Hughes (b.
-1992) is a Baltimore based director and cinematographer whose work exists in between narrative, documentary, and experimental forms.
-His work has premiered at International Film Festival Rotterdam, SXSW, New York Film Festival, Maryland Film Festival, and Locarno Film Festival, where he was awarded the Pardi di Domani Special Jury Prize for the short film "Armageddon 2."
+Corey Hughes is a Baltimore-based filmmaker working across narrative, documentary, and experimental forms.
+His work has premiered at International Film Festival Rotterdam, Sundance, SXSW, New York Film Festival, CPH:DOX, and Locarno Film Festival, where he was awarded the Pardi di Domani Special Jury Prize for the short film "Armageddon 2."

 You have not yet created a curated collection!